Diana Shnaider vs. Zhuoxuan Bai: Prediction and Match Betting Odds | WTA Ningbo, China Women Singles 2023

 Diana Shnaider vs. Zhuoxuan Bai Trends and Insights

-- Bai was victorious 7-5, 6-4 versus Elizabeth Mandlik in the qualifying round on Sunday.
+- Bai defeated Elizabeth Mandlik 7-5, 6-4 in the qualifying round on Sunday.

-- On hard courts, Shnaider has played 14 matches over the past 12 months, totaling 22.4 games per match while winning 50.3% of games.
+- Shnaider has played 22.4 games per match in her 14 matches on hard courts over the past year.

-- Bai has played 13 matches in the past year across all court surfaces, averaging 21.4 games per match and winning 54.0% of those games.
+- Bai has played 13 matches in the past 12 months across all court types, averaging 21.4 games per match and winning 54.0% of those games.

-- Bai has averaged 20.4 games per match and 10.2 games per set in five matches on hard courts in the past year, winning 52.0% of those games.
+- Bai has averaged 20.4 games per match and 10.2 games per set through five matches on hard courts in the past 12 months, winning 52.0% of those games.

-- Shnaider and Bai have not competed against each other since 2015.
+- Shnaider and Bai have not matched up against each other since 2015.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.